MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCallerIdPolicy.md

 # Get-CsCallerIdPolicy

 ## SYNOPSIS
-This cmdlet has been deprecated please use Get-CsCallingLineIdentity to get caller id policies.
+The CsCallerIdPolicy cmdlets have been deprecated.
+Please use the CsCallingLineIdentity cmdlets to manage caller ID policies for your organization.

 ## SYNTAX